Abu Dharr al-Ghifari: After Muhammad's death

 Abu Dharr had begun his agitation in Medina after Uthman had given 500,000 dirhams to Marwan I, 300,000 to al-Harith ibn al-Hakam, and 100,000 to the Medinan Zayd ibn Thabit from the khums of the booty seized in Ifriqiya in 647 CE.
 He then quoted relevant Qur'anic passages threatening the hoarders of riches with hell-fire.
 Marwan complained to Uthman who sent his servant Natil to warn Abu Dharr, but to no avail.
 Uthman displayed patience for some time until, in the presence of the caliph, Abu Dharr launched an angry verbal attack on Ka'ab al-Ahbar, who had backed Uthman's use of public money.
 Uthman now chided Abu Dharr and sent him to Damascus.

-There is a tradition that Muhammad predicted this sad end during the Battle of Tabouk, when Abu Dharr was left behind because his camel was ill or too weak.
+There is a Shia tradition that Muhammad predicted this sad end during the Battle of Tabouk, when Abu Dharr was left behind because his camel was ill or too weak.
 So he alighted from the camel and, placing the pack on his back, walked to join the rest of the army.
 Muhammad saw him and exclaimed:

 Abu Dharr, may Allah have mercy upon you!
 You'll live alone, die alone and enter Paradise alone.

 Sunni view

 Many hadith (oral traditions) are traced to Abu Dharr.
-He is respected as an early and observant Muslim, and a man who was honest and direct to a fault.
-He was, according to the Sunni tradition, a rough, unlettered Bedouin who held no high office, but who served the Muslim community, the Ummah, with everything he had to give.
+He is respected as an early and observant Muslim, renowned for being honest and direct.
+According to Sunni tradition, he was a rough and unlettered Bedouin who held no high office, but who served the Muslim community with everything he had to give.

 During the caliphate of Uthman, he stayed in Damascus and witnessed Muslims deviating from Islam, going after worldly pleasures and desires.

 He was saddened and repelled by this.
 So Uthman invited him to come to Madinah where he was also disturbed by people's pursuit of worldly goods and pleasures.